Thorlabs/Insights_and_Applications/Tracking Solar Telescope/Design Files/README.md

 # Solar Telescope Design

-This solar telescope is designws using all Thorlabs catalog components, with the exception of a 3D printed bracket for mounting the two rotation stages in a celestial coordinate system.
+This solar telescope is designed using all Thorlabs catalog components, with the exception of a 3D printed bracket for mounting the PRMTZ8 two rotation stages in a celestial coordinate system.

 The bill of materials (BOM) for the imaging telescope as well as the motorized mounting assembly is detailed below.